Which are the deepest canal locks in England and Wales?

 This page lists deep locks in England and Wales, but it is worth mentioning Ardnacrusha in the Republic of Ireland.

-A dam has been constructed across the River Shannon at Ardnacrusha, near Limerick, as part of a hydro-electric generation scheme.
+A dam was constructed across the River Shannon at Ardnacrusha, near Limerick, as part of a hydro-electric generation scheme in 1929.
 The river navigation bypasses the dam in a canal channel that has a double lock (two-rise lock staircase) with a total rise of 102 feet (31m)!

 The two chambers have rises of around 68 ft and 34 ft respectively.
 Passage through the double lock can take between 45 and 60 minutes.
 (See photo on right.)